Nick Goolab

-Nick Goolab (born 30 January 1990) is a British distance runner.
+Nicholas Anthony Goolab (born 30 January 1990) is a British distance runner.
 He is the former British 5k record holder, previously held the English 5k and 10k titles concurrently, and has represented Great Britain at World and European cross country and track championships.

 Junior career

 After impressing his PE teacher in a bleep test, Goolab was asked to represent his school in a cross country race, which led to him joining his local athletics club as an under-15 in 2004.

 In 2008 Goolab joined Belgrave Harriers and was part of the 12-man squad to win bronze at the English national 12-stage road relay championships.

 In 2009 became the English National junior cross country champion, the junior intercounties cross country champion, and was part of the Belgrave team to win gold at the National 12-stage road relays.
 He also won the junior race at the International cross competition in Lisbon, Portugal.

 In 2010 Goolab defended his English junior cross country title in addition to winning gold in the 5000m at the British Universities championships, competing for the University of Birmingham.

 In 2011 he won the British Universities cross country title, beating future Olympians Ross Murray and Jonny Brownlee.